sass/sass/doc-src/SASS_CHANGELOG.md

 * Use the Sass logger infrastructure for `@debug` directives.

+* When printing a Sass error into a CSS comment, escape `*/` so the comment doesn't end prematurely.

 ## 3.2.9

 * Fix a bug where `@extend`s would occasionally cause a selector to be generated